-In the simplest terms, recklessly causing the death of a person is Manslaughter in Texas.
-The potential punishment range for manslaughter is 2-20 years in prison, making it a second degree felony.
+In the simplest terms, recklessly causing the death of a person is manslaughter in Texas.
+The potential punishment range for manslaughter is 2 to 20 years in prison, making it a second-degree felony.

 What is a second degree felony?

-A felony punishable by 2-20 years in prison and up to a $10,000 fine is a second degree felony in Texas.
+A felony punishable by 2 to 20 years in prison and up to a $10,000 fine is a second-degree felony in Texas.

 What is intoxication manslaughter?

-Intoxication manslaughter is also a second degree felony, but does not have a mental state requirement.
-(That is, it is not required to show the persona acted recklessly.)
+Intoxication manslaughter is also a second-degree felony, but does not have a mental state requirement.
+(That is, it is not required to show the person acted recklessly.)
 Instead, it adds the element of intoxication.
 Learn more about intoxication manslaughter in Texas.